Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 	let htm = new HealthThermometerService;

+<a id="bleclient"></a>
 ## BLE Client
 A BLE client can connect to one or more BLE peripherals.
 The maximum number of concurrent connections is defined at build time and ultimately limited by what the underlying embedded platform supports.
-To override the default maximum of two connections, override the `max_connections` define in the application manifest:
+To override the default maximum of two connections, override the `max_connections` value in the manifest `defines` section:

 	"defines": {
 		"ble": {